 Criteria JORC Code explanation Commentary Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
-If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
-Structural data has been collected from all holes that have been processed at Kuniko's Core Facility to date.
+If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known'). • Structural data has been collected from all holes that have been processed at Kuniko's Core Facility to date.
 The disseminated nature of mineralisation has made constraining true thickness challenging to date.
 Assay intervals are presented as downhole lengths, which are equivalent to apparent thicknesses.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Plan view maps and cross section diagrams are included in the main part of the news release.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced avoiding misleading reporting of Exploration Results.
-All assays with significant Co ± Cu grades in KNI_MDV012 and -013 are presented in this release, with 308 samples assays available for a total of 336.85 m of sampled core across both holes.
+All assays with significant Co ± Cu grades in KNI_MDV009, -010 and -016 are presented in this release, with 498 samples assays available for a total of 591.25 m across the three holes.
 Assays available to date unreported here are considered too low grade to warrant reporting and are primarily valuable as a lithogeochemical dataset for geological interpretation.
-Key intervals for KNI_MDV011 have been reported in the ASX Release dated 24.04.23.
-Figures 1, 3 and 4 also contain additional Co ± Cu assays Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-Relevant exploration data is shown in report figures, in the text and in cited reference documents.
+All intervals included on Figure 1 can be found in previous ASX Releases.
+Other substantive exploration data • Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. • Relevant exploration data is shown in report figures, in the text and in cited reference documents.
 Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
 Future plans for exploration on the properties include diamond drilling, ground geophysics, mapping, geochemical sampling and further data interpretation work.